 The successful candidates will be subject to professional background checks and security clearance.

-Passport: officers are expected to be in possession of a passport due to the possibility that they may be asked to undertake business travel.
+Passport: Officers are expected to be in possession of a passport due to the possibility that they may be asked to undertake business travel.

 Visa/work permit requirements: Candidates must currently hold the independent right to live and work in Belgium and be prepared to ensure that right remains throughout the scope of the contract.
 Please note that it is your responsibility to ensure you meet the legal requirements to live and work in this country.